orjanv/GistBlog/readme.md

 I will look at a better way of handeling different files etc later.

-1. Remember to change file location at the beginning of the file, just after the import:
+1. Remember to path at the beginning of the file, just after the import:

-		os.chdir('/home/orjanv/gistblog')
+		PATH = '/home/orjanv/gistblog'

 2. You also want to change the App Name: